Deskera/Developer-Documentation/docs/books/oauthv2.md

 #### Step 2: Users connect their Deskera account

-Once on the Deskera App auth page, the user would be prompted to input his/her Deskera user name and password, select the Organization we would like to connect and asked to authorize the app.
+Once on the Deskera App auth page, the user would be prompted to select the organization he/she would like to connect and asked to authorize the app.
 The user should be already registered to Deskera Books and have atleast one organisation before coming to this step.

 #### Step 3: Redirection request with Auth Code

-After the user connects their existing account to your platform, we'll make an API call to the `redirect_uri` (provided at the time of partner registration) with the below parameters
+After the user connects their existing account to your platform, we'll redirect him/her to the `redirect_uri` (provided at the time of partner registration) with the below parameters
 - The `state` value, if any
 - The `code`, authorization code that is to be used get the tokens as described in next steps.
 This auth code is short lived and for one time use only.